Fire Prevention in Underground Mining - Unfortunately, we no longer offer some services. Please contact us.

 Fire-resistant hydraulic fluids, lubricants and industrial oils - international and national requirements

-Specifications for hydraulic fluids in categories HFAE, HFAS, HFB, HFC, HFDR and HFDU – DIN EN ISO 12922, DGUV Regel (regulation) 113-020 and Stahl-Eisen-Betriebsblätter (SEB)
+Requirements for hydraulic fluids in the categories HFAE, HFAS, HFB, HFC, HFDR, and HFDU – DIN EN ISO 12922, DGUV Regel 113-020 and Stahl-Eisen-Betriebsblätter (SEB)

-VDMA standard sheet 24317 furthermore describes technical minimum requirements for fire-resistant fluids including following test methods in reference with DIN EN ISO 12922.
+Furthermore, the VDMA Einheitsblatt 24317 describes the technical minimum requirements for fire-resistant hydraulic fluids, including the applicable test procedures with reference to DIN EN ISO 12922.

 DIN EN ISO 20823

-Petroleum and related products - Determination of the flammability characteristics of fluids in contact with hot surfaces - Manifold ignition test (ISO 20823:2003)
+Determination of the flammability characteristics of liquids in contact with hot surfaces (“hot manifold“)

 DIN EN ISO 14935

-During the test according to DIN EN ISO 14935 a small rectangular piece of aluminum silicate is immersed in the liquid and then used as a wick.
-A small flame – similar to a regular lighter – is held to the wick for a certain time and burning behavior on the wick is assessed: does the wick continue to burn by itself and if so for how long.
-Pre-flaming times are gradually raised from 2 s to 30 s.
+In the test according to DIN EN ISO 14935, a small rectangular aluminum silicate plate is immersed in the liquid and used as a wick.
+A flame, no larger than that of a lighter, is held to the "wick" for a specified time, and the burning behavior is evaluated: does the wick continue to burn independently, and if so, for how long.
+The flaming times are successively increased from 2 s to 30 s.

 DIN EN ISO 15029